Asset Protection in Texas

 Personal Property and Retirement Accounts

 Texas law protects personal property up to an aggregate value of $50,000 for a single adult or $100,000 for a family.
 Protected categories include home furnishings, one vehicle per licensed driver, clothing, tools of the trade, farming equipment, livestock, firearms (up to two), and athletic and sporting equipment.
+The dollar cap is modest for anyone with meaningful non-real-estate wealth.
+A family with $300,000 in household goods, vehicles, and personal property has $200,000 exposed above the exemption ceiling.
+Jewelry, art, and collectibles count toward the cap.

-Life insurance cash values and annuity benefits are fully exempt under Insurance Code Section 1108.001.
-This exemption applies regardless of dollar value and covers both the cash surrender value during the insured’s lifetime and the death benefit payable to beneficiaries.
+Life insurance cash values and annuity benefits are fully exempt under Insurance Code Section 1108.001 regardless of dollar value.
+This covers both the cash surrender value during the insured’s lifetime and the death benefit payable to beneficiaries.
+Section 529 college savings accounts are also exempt under Property Code Section 42.0022.

 Community Property and Spousal Liability